chesterx2569/deep-license-plate-recognition/webhooks/README.md

 ## Webhook via AWS Lambda
 [This guide](webhook_lambda/) aims to provide you with a minimum sample to receive webhook data from Snapshot/Stream on your AWS Lambda instance.

+## Webhook Middleware
+[This guide](https://guides.platerecognizer.com/docs/stream/integrations) will help you integrate webhooks into your applications.